KPN-CISO/AttackMatrix/README.md

 ## Introduction

-AttackMatrix is a Python module to interact with and explore MITRE's ATT&CK's matrices.
+AttackMatrix is a Python module to interact with and explore MITRE's ATT&CK® matrices.

 ## Features